tshi13/AI-CHAT/README.md

 ## Auth
 Passport.js is by far the most popular and the best authentication library for small size application.
 It also integrates really well with NestJS.
 The project will be using passport-jwt strategy since it provides login session that is widely used in modern web apps.

+## Client Side State Management
+Originally used react-redux, but due to its complexity and persistent issue.
+I decided to migrate to Zustand.

 # Learning Resources:

 ### NestJS